iotaledger/iota-wiki/internal/participate/contribute-to-wiki/how_tos/request_tw.md

+---
+keywords:
+- how to
+description: How to request help from a technical writer.
+image: /img/participate.svg
+---

 # Requesting a Technical Writer

 While technical writers are always up for a quick chat, they need to plan ahead for substantial contributions.
 You might need to document a new feature, amend an article, or write a new one.